Epicenter requests tax zone extension; San Benito’s new commission wants results

 “He owes the EDC as well.
 How do you loan money when they already owe you?”
 Morales questioned, referring to the developer.
 “You haven’t produced anything, and it doesn’t seem like you will.
 This community has waited too long.
 This commission is looking for results now.”

-In reviewing the project, Morales pointed to documents showing the developer’s agreement requires he pay the city $20 a day for every day the project, which broke ground in October 2021, falls behind schedule.
+In reviewing the project, Morales pointed to documents showing the developer’s agreement with the EDC requires he pay the EDC $20 a day for every day he is late paying on the lease agreement.

 Meanwhile, Miles has cited the coronavirus pandemic’s supply chain crisis’ escalations of materials’ costs as a factor behind the project’s delays.

-Note: Editor’s note: This story has been updated for clarity.